szlilixing/PDA-Project/README.md

 ###All were R codes for transcriptome analysis included in our study.
 ###
-###Great Thanks to colleagues and reviewers who helped improve the codes！
+###Great Thanks to colleagues who helped improve the codes！
 ###
 ###The R codes marked from 1-10 and CDF-Matlab were applied for bioinformatic processing of bulk microarray/RNA-seq data
 ###The R codes named scRNA-seq were applied for bioinformatic processing of human PDA scRNA-seq data